gvwilson/sdxpy/src/vm/index.md

     holds the memory address of the next instruction to execute.
     It is automatically initialized to point at address 0, so that is where every program must start.
-    (This requirement is part of our VM's
+    This requirement is part of our VM's
-    [%g abi "Application Binary Interface" %], or ABI.)
+    [%g abi "Application Binary Interface" %] (ABI).

 1. Four [%g register_hardware "registers" %] named R0 to R3
     that instructions can access directly.